2025

 Dr Blaylock also talked about current issues of repair and maintenance, since the wall is probably under more of a threat today than at any time in the last century.

 Our speaker, Dr Stuart Blaylock, is an independent scholar and archaeologist who has lived and worked in and around Exeter since 1978.
+In 2022, he gave an insightful talk about the Rougemont Castle to the Society.

 What can a graveyard tell us about Georgian Exeter?